Helton-Howe Trace, Connes-Chern character and Quantization: Operators Between Weighted Spaces

 \section{Operators Between Weighted Spaces}

 For our proofs in this paper it is important to get criteria for integral operators to be bounded between different weighted spaces.
 In this section, we obtain such criteria.
 Most of the lemmas established in this section follow from standard techniques from, for example, \cite{Rudinbookunitball, Zhubookspaces}.
-One thing that is less standard is that our integral kernels may involve functions of $|\varphi_z(w)|^2$.
-Similar as in Section \ref{sec: dim 1}, these functions come from applying integration by parts formulas that are analogous to Lemma \ref{lem: formula D z}. \begin{lem} Suppose $t>-1, s>-1$, $a>-n$, $b\geq0$, and $c<t+1+b-\frac{s+1}{2}$.
+One thing less standard is that our integral kernels may involve functions of $|\varphi_z(w)|^2$.
+These functions come from applying the integration by parts formulas in Subsection \ref{subsec: intgration by parts} on integral formulas of Toeplitz operators. \begin{lem} Suppose $t>-1, s>-1$, $a>-n$, $b\geq0$, and $c<t+1+b-\frac{s+1}{2}$.
 Suppose $F(z,w)$ is measurable on $\bn\times\bn$, and

 Then the integral operator

 is bounded from $L^2(\lambda_{s+2c})$ to $L^2(\lambda_s)$. \end{lem}

 \begin{proof} By assumption, we can take $x\in\mathbb{R}$ so that